poikilos/irrPaint3D/README.md

 - [ ] Pointing to the selected point on a model with 3D arrow instead of highlighting the whole triangle
 - [x] Updating model texture on the fly

 ## Compiling and running

+### Linux
+1. Install GNU build tools (such as `sudo apt-get build-essential` for Devuan/Debian/Ubuntu).
+2. Install the Irrlicht development package (such as `libirrlicht-dev` on Devuan/Debian/Ubuntu).
+3. Compile the code: `bash build.sh`
+   - If anything is missing, report an issue at [github.com/poikilos/irrPaint3D/issues](https://github.com/poikilos/irrPaint3D/issues) to help improve the documentation and build script.
+4. Run the program: `./build/irrpaint3d`

+### Windows
 1. Install [vcpkg](https://github.com/microsoft/vcpkg/):
 2. Use CMake in conjunction with vcpkg to install the dependencies and build the project: